leafac/obs-cli/README.md

 $ npx obs-cli StartRecording
 ```

-Finally, you may install obs-cli in a project:
+Finally, you may wish to install obs-cli on a project:

 ```console
 $ npm install obs-cli